 Upon successful completion of the course, the students will be able to

 - identify the most suitable oils for application to gears, bearings, etc. [L3] - calculate stress and deformations in bearings.
-[L3] - analyze different wear mechanisms.
+[L3] - estimate laod rating capacity of bearings [L3] - analyze various failure theories [L4] - analyze different wear mechanisms.
 [L4]